matloff/fasteR/README.md

 ## <a name="firstr"> </a> Lesson 1:  First R Steps

 The R command prompt is '>'.
 It will be shown here, but you don't type it.
-(If you are using RStudio, you'll see it in the Console pane at the lower left of the RStudio window.)
+(If you are using RStudio, you'll see it in the Console pane.)

 So, just type '1+1' then hit Enter.
 Sure enough, it prints out 2 (you were expecting maybe 12108?):